GitHub Instructor Guide

 Manage teams in your UBC GitHub organization

-If you manage an organization on UBC GitHub, you will have the ability to create and add organization members to teams.
-Teams are spaces where select organization members can communicate and collaborate.
+All organization members have the ability to create teams and add members to teams, regardless of their role.
+Teams are spaces where select organization members can collaborate with one another.

-You can create standalone or hierarchical ("nested") teams.
-Either approach can help you more easily manage access permissions for repositories and manage notifications ("mentions") to alert groups of people about updates.
+You can create standalone or hierarchical (nested) teams.
+Either approach can help you better manage access permissions for repositories, as well as manage notifications to alert groups of organization members regarding updates.

-Everyone who joins your organization must have activated their UBC GitHub account and logged in at least once.
+Everyone who joins your organization must have activated their UBC GitHub account and logged in to GitHub at least once.

 1. Log in to UBC GitHub with your UBC CWL.

-2. Click your profile icon in the upper right, then click Your organizations.
+2. Click your profile icon in the upper-right corner, then click Your organizations.

 4. Click the Teams tab, then click New team.

-5. Enter the name for your new team and, optionally, add a description.
+5. Enter the name of your new team.
+Optionally, you can also add a description for this team.

-• If you are creating a nested team, choose a "parent" team that your new team should sit underneath.
+• If you are creating a nested team, choose a "parent" team that the new team should be contained under.

 6. Click Create team.